Artado-Project/artadosearch/README.md

 ![Artado Search Logo](https://www.artadosearch.com/images/android-chrome-192x192.png)

 Artado Search is a versatile and highly customizable search engine, designed to empower users with the ability to tailor their search experience to their unique needs.
-This project is based on the ASP.NET Framework and is proudly open source under the AGPL v3 license.
+This project is based on the Javascript/Typescript and is proudly open source under the AGPL v3 license.
 It not only offers its own search results but also integrates results from other search engines, providing a comprehensive search solution.

 ## Features